Merkel: Brexit talks progressing, but 'not at goal' | DW | 17.10.2019

-German Chancellor Angela Merkel is delivering a policy speech the Bundestag before heading to Brussels for a crunch EU summit on Brexit.
-Merkel said there's significant movement on Brexit, but no agreement yet.
+Finding a solution to Brexit is "squaring the circle," German Chancellor Angela Merkel told the Bundestag before heading to Brussels for a crunch EU summit.
+Merkel also stressed Germany would not send weapons to Turkey.

 Chancellor Angela Merkel is briefing German lawmakers in the Bundestag on the status of Brexit negotiations between the EU and the UK, before heading to Brussels for a crunch EU summit on Thursday and Friday.